Rick Gibson '57

 In 1953, Richard "Rick" Gibson's choice of college came down to Peru State and Doane.
 When Doane named former Nebraska starting quarterback Fran Nagle its football coach, Gibson became a Tiger.
 Soon, he was a team leader in offense, and also ran track.
 Simon Field and Butler Gym became his second home.

 It's time to give other generations of Doane student-athletes new athletic homes, Gibson said.
-"In my opinion, the Recreation and Athletic Center is the next step in attracting and graduating quality students from Doane College.
+"In my opinion, the Recreation and Athletic Center is the next step in attracting and graduating quality students from Doane University.
 Coupled with our excellent academic staff and educational resources, this facility provides our current and potential students the opportunity to expand their knowledge, energy and abilities to greater involve the challenge of athletics as well."

 "I have a strong feeling that Doane offers a complete student life.
 About 50 percent of students participate in some type of intercollegiate athletics and it's another opportunity to develop well-rounded individuals who have learned to live the game of life through athletics and school."